tqhuy2018/Casper-Kotlin-sdk/README.md

 <img width="466" alt="Screen Shot 2022-06-28 at 10 39 28" src="https://user-images.githubusercontent.com/94465107/176086984-583e19be-42bb-46dc-92c7-028836a653a3.png">

 The IntelliJ IDEA will close and restart.
-Now you are ready to build and test the SDK.
+You may have to wait for 1 or several minutes to wait for IntelliJ IDEA to be ready for the changes.
+Then you can build and test the SDK.

 #### Build the sdk: